 Budget-friendly options in the town area, popular with solo travelers and backpackers.
-They typically include dormitory beds and sometimes private rooms, often with common cooking areas and social areas.
+They usually include dormitory beds and sometimes private rooms, often with common cooking areas and social areas.
 They present a way to meet other travelers.

 A highly popular choice in Stellenbosch.
 These vary from charming, rustic establishments to elegant and luxurious properties.
 Many are family-run, with personalized service, local insights, and a homely atmosphere.
 They often include breakfast in the rate.

 For those seeking indulgence, Stellenbosch has high-end accommodations, frequently on working wine farms.
-These places present premium amenities like spas, fine dining restaurants, expansive grounds, swimming pools, and direct access to cellar doors.
+These properties present premium amenities like spas, fine dining restaurants, expansive grounds, swimming pools, and direct access to cellar doors.
 They often feature stunning vineyard or mountain views.

 Many wine estates have on-site accommodation.
 This makes a tranquil retreat surrounded by natural beauty and winemaking activity.